Zhangerr/zhangerr.github.io/resume2.md

 Product Safety Team

-* Integrated challenge into user remediation workflow to catch scripters with high precision
+* Integrated a challenge into the   user remediation workflow on a Scala backend to catch scripters
-* Actioned on over one thousand accounts per day by suspending spammers
+* Used Scalding (Hadoop) data analysis to suspend over 1000 accounts/day with high precision

 {: .date}
 Summer 2015